 • Such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile, or offensive work environment.
 Section 3 – Details

-Other sexually oriented conduct, whether intended or not, that is unwelcome and has the effect of creating a work environment that is hostile, offensive, intimidating, or humiliating to workers may also constitute sexual harassment.
+Other sexually oriented conduct, whether intended or not, that is unwelcome and has the effect of creating an environment that is hostile, offensive, intimidating, or humiliating to workers or members may also constitute sexual harassment.

 While it is not possible to list all those additional circumstances that may constitute sexual harassment, the following are some examples of conduct that, if unwelcome, may constitute sexual harassment depending on the totality of the circumstances, including the severity of the conduct and its pervasiveness:

 Any employee who believes he or she has been subject to or witnessed illegal discrimination, including sexual or other forms of unlawful harassment, is requested and encouraged to make a complaint.
 They may complain directly to their immediate supervisor or department manager, the HR director, or any other member of management with whom they feel comfortable bringing such a complaint.
-Similarly, if they observe acts of discrimination toward or harassment of another employee, they are requested and encouraged to report this to one of the individuals listed above.
+Members may file complaints with the association using a prescribed format identified in these Bylaws.
+Similarly, if employees or members observe acts of discrimination toward or harassment of another employee or member, they are requested and encouraged to report this to one of the individuals or association listed above.

-No reprisal, retaliation, or other adverse action will be taken against an employee for making a complaint or report of discrimination or harassment or for assisting in the investigation of any such complaint or report.
-Any suspected retaliation or intimidation should be reported immediately to one of the persons identified above.
+No reprisal, retaliation, or other adverse action will be taken against an employee or member for making a complaint or report of discrimination or harassment or for assisting in the investigation of any such complaint or report.
+Any suspected retaliation or intimidation should be reported immediately to one of the persons or association identified above.

 All complaints will be investigated promptly and, to the extent possible, with regard for confidentiality.
 If the investigation confirms conduct contrary to this policy has occurred, International Association of Professional Farriers Inc. will take immediate, appropriate, corrective action, including discipline, up to and including immediate termination or removal of a director or officer of the Board of Directors.
+Action against a member shall be taken based upon the disciplinary action as stated in these Bylaws.
 ARTICLE XVI – CODES OF ETHICS AND WHISTLEBLOWER POLICY Section 1 – Purpose

 Anyone filing a complaint concerning a violation or suspected violation must be acting in good faith and have reasonable grounds for believing the information disclosed indicates a violation.
 Any allegations that prove not to be substantiated and which prove to have been made maliciously or knowingly to be false shall be subject to civil and criminal review.
 Section 4 – Retaliation